 This is the northern part of Metrolink phase one.
 The City Centre page describes Victoria, Piccadilly, Deansgate–Castlefield and the lines between them.

 Victoria to Bury is 15.9km.
 The line was originally electrified by the Lancashire and Yorkshire Railway in 1916, using the unique 1200V dc side contact conductor rail system.
 This was partly in response to the growing municipal tramway network.
 By 1980 the line was a self-contained one running from Victoria to Bury Interchange.
 The Interchange was built for the ‘Pic–Vic’ Scheme, and now provides good connections between trams and buses at Bury.

 Open Metrolink routes and stops are light green on the diagram.
-Proposed stops are shown in purple.

 Leaving Victoria the line passes under Cheetham Hill Road bridge and joins the former Bury Electric Line Route.
 It initially rises with the Rochdale main line before falling to reach Collyhurst Tunnel, which curves to pass under the main line, and rises again.
 At Irk Valley Junction the Rochdale via Oldham line diverges to the right while the Bury line crosses the former loop line route then falls towards the depot connections.